lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/update.md

-TemporaryVirtualFileSystem::update — Adds an "update" operation to the commit list for the file identified by the given parameters.
+TemporaryVirtualFileSystem::update — and returns the updated entry, similar to the return of the add method's return (see the add method for more info).